neuromorph/better-osd/README.md

 ## What's New (recent first)
+- Select any combinations of OSD components to display.
+New test-OSD for instant feedback when changing settings.
 - Improved positioning logic to snap fit
 - Improved efficiency and compatibility
 - Added support for Numeric level %, Monitors to display OSD and Box Border